Credit Remediation (CR)

 Students who opt for the CR will not take any summative assessments after the CR option is registered (final exam, OSCE, lab exams – any summative assessment detailed in the course syllabus); however, they must participate in all remaining scheduled academic activities in the academic term as per course requirements described in the course syllabi.
 In addition, they must complete a CR Final Assignment at the end of the term and present it in person on the day of the scheduled final exam.
 Students who fail to complete stipulated course requirements forfeit the CR and earn an F grade for the course.

-Any student who is not approved to miss the CR Final Assignment must contact the Dean of Students Office and provide an explanation, which will be evaluated by the Faculty Panel on Academic Professionalism (FPAP).
+Students without a Medical Excuse for the CR Final Assignment and who fail to complete or submit the CR Final Assignment must contact the Dean of Students Office and provide an explanation, which will be evaluated by the FPAP.
 FPAP will then determine whether a panel hearing is required.
-The student will then receive a zero score for the missed examination and an Incomplete (I) grade for the course.
+The student will then receive a zero score for the missed assessment and an Incomplete (I) grade for the course.
 Students must then contact the Course Director to arrange the completion of the CR Final Assignment in accordance with the completion examination schedule.
 Failure to resolve the missing CR Final Assignment by the specified deadline will result in the student forfeiting their CR option and receiving a Failing grade for the course.

 Students who comply with all CR requirements will receive a grade of CR on their transcript, repeat all term coursework in the ITI delivery format, and adhere to all policies related to participation in the ITI delivery format.

-Students who take the CR option are at risk of not meeting the MD program’s satisfactory progress guidelines and will be placed on Monitored Academic Status (MAS) by the Academic Performance Review Committee (APRC).
-Student should note that although no final numeric grade is issued for the credit remediation (CR) course, during an APRC (performance review) or CAPPS (appeals review), a CR is viewed as an academic setback should the student subsequently fail to meet academic or timeline standards.
+Students who take the CR option are at risk of not meeting the MD program’s satisfactory progress guidelines and will be placed on Monitored Academic Status (MAS) by the APRC.
+Student should note that although no final numeric grade is issued for the CR course, during an APRC (performance review) or CAPPS (appeals review), a CR is viewed as an academic setback should the student subsequently fail to meet academic or timeline standards.

 If a CR has been taken in the first year of the MD program, an additional CR may be allowed in the second year.
 Presuming students have no prior academic setbacks or timeline delays (i.e., F grades, Leave of Absence) and only one previous CR, they may be granted and additional CR in accordance with the following rules (as per the table shown):